vtog/labGuides/source/ocp/local-mirror-registry.rst

 #.
 Access mirror via browser at `<https://mirror.lab.local:8443>`_

    .. hint:: Username = "init" / Password = "password"

 #.
-If need the following command will uninstall registry.
+If needed the following command will uninstall the registry.

    .. code-block:: bash